 The only drawback with the Zonk is you have to make sure the water is deep enough.

-I have lost these lures and have to be honest, it’s just best to play safe.
+I have lost these lures and have to be honest, and it’s just best to play safe.

-That’s why sometimes (as I mentioned earlier) that it pays to know your location and how deep the water is going to be.
+That’s why sometimes (as I mentioned earlier) that it pays to know your location and how deep the water will be.

-If your fishing from a prom or high rocks your probably going to be fine because you’re higher than the water level.
+If you’re fishing from a prom or high rocks, you’re probably going to be fine because you’re higher than the water level.

-So unless your stinking rich and don’t care if you lose 20 odd quid every cast then feel free to use them.
+So unless your stinking rich and don’t care if you lose 20 odd quid every cast, feel free to use them.